dusty-nv/deep-homography/README.md

 Download the unlabeled [MS-COCO](http://cocodataset.org/#home) dataset and unzip such that the ~330k jpeg images are in `data/unlabeled2017`.

-Install the data generation code that uses OpenCV:
+Build the data generation code that uses OpenCV:

 ```
 cd data